Oil prices up on strong U.S. jobs data, Venezuela sanctions

 "Many traders recognise that sense is likely to prevail and a deal will be struck after the summit - although the shape of any deal will continue to drive a jittery market," Cantor Fitzgerald Europe said in a note.

-But a survey showed China's factory activity shrank by the most in almost three years in January, reinforcing fears a deeper slowdown in the world's second-largest economy could hit fuel demand.
+But a survey showed China's factory activity shrank by the most in almost three years in January, reinforcing fears about fuel demand in the world's second-largest economy.

 (Additional reporting by Noah Browning in London, Henning Gloystein in Singapore and Colin Packham in Sydney; Editing by Dale Hudson and David Gregorio)